Thanksgiving Annotated Bibliography

 Davis, K. C. (2002).
 Don’t know much about the Pilgrims.
 New York: HarperCollins.

+Upper elementary.
 The author uses a question and answer format to clarify misconceptions and provide realistic descriptions about who the Pilgrims were, how and why they came to America, and what happened to them once they arrived.
+However, no sources are cited in the text.
 The author clarifies that Pilgrims both stole corn from the Patuxets and benefitted from Squanto’s help with growing, gathering, hunting, and fishing for food.
 The text describes the treaty between the Wampanoags and the Pilgrims, which led to peaceful relationships between the two groups for more than 50 years.
 It also clarifies that the “first Thanksgiving” was really a harvest festival or feast, which Native people had celebrated for many years in the Americas.
 Thanksgiving became a national holiday in 1863.

 Dorris, M., (1994).Guests.
 New York: Hyperion Books for Children.